scikit-bio/scikit-bio/CONTRIBUTING.md

 scikit-bio is hosted on [GitHub](http://www.github.com), and we use GitHub's [Pull Request](https://help.github.com/articles/using-pull-requests) mechanism for reviewing and accepting submissions.
 You should work through the following steps to submit code to scikit-bio.

 **Note:** We recommend developing scikit-bio in a Python 3 environment because doctests must be written (and pass) in Python 3.
+See [Setting up a development environment](#setting-up-a-development-environment).

 1. Begin by [creating an issue](https://github.com/biocore/scikit-bio/issues) describing your proposed change (see [Types of contributions](#types-of-contributions) for details).